-Some medicines may interact with latanoprost.
+Some medicines and APO-LATANOPROST may interfere with each other.
 These include:

 - eye drops which contain an ingredient called thiomersal.
-If using such eye drops as well as latanoprost, you should wait at least 5 minutes between using these eye drops and latanoprost.
+If using such eye drops as well as APO-LATANOPROST, you should wait at least 5 minutes between using these eye drops and APO-LATANOPROST

 - some other eye drops that contain a prostaglandin.
 The use of two or more prostaglandin eye drops at the same time is not recommended.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.